 Dr. Spada is co-editor of the Language Learning and Language Teaching book series with John Benjamins and the Key Concepts for the Language Classroom series published by Oxford University Press.
 She is Past President of the American Association for Applied Linguistics.

-Merrill Swain is Professor in the Curriculum, Teaching and Learning department at the Ontario Institute for Studies in Education (OISE) at the University of Toronto.
+Dr. Merrill Swain is Professor Emeritus in the Curriculum, Teaching and Learning Department at OISE at the University of Toronto-

 Dr. Swain has significantly contributed to the field of study of second language education.
 One of her previous research entitled “The Output Hypothesis: A Search for Empirical Evidence in a Classroom Second Language Acquisition Context” has inspired researchers and educators worldwide.